Tunneling-related electron spin relaxation in self-assembled quantum-dot molecules: Abstract

 \section{Abstract}

-We study theoretically the process of spin relaxation during phonon-assisted tunneling of a single electron in self-assembled InAs/GaAs quantum-dot molecules formed by vertically stacked dots.
+We study theoretically spin relaxation during phonon-assisted tunneling of a single electron in self-assembled InAs/GaAs quantum-dot molecules formed by vertically stacked dots.
 We find that the spin-flip tunneling rate may be as high as $\SI{1}{\percent}$ of the spin-conserving one.
-By studying the dependence of spin relaxation rate on external fields, we show that the process is active at a considerable rate even without the magnetic field and scales with the latter differently than the relaxation in a Zeeman doublet.
-Utilizing a multiband $\kp$ theory, we selectively investigate the impact of various spin-mixing terms in the kinetic carrier-phonon interaction Hamiltonians.
+By studying the dependence of spin relaxation rate on external fields, we show that the process is active at a considerable rate even without the magnetic field, and scales with the latter differently than the relaxation in a Zeeman doublet.
+Utilizing a multiband $\kp$ theory, we selectively investigate the impact of various spin-mixing terms in the electron energy and carrier-phonon interaction Hamiltonians.
 As a result, we identify the main contribution to come from the Dresselhaus spin-orbit interaction, which is responsible for the zero-field effect.
-At magnetic fields above $\SI{10}{\tesla}$, this is surpassed by another contributions due to the structural shear strain.
-We study also the impact of the sample morphology and determine that the misalignment of the dots may enhance relaxation rate by over an order of magnitude.
-Finally, via virtual tunneling, the process in question affects also stationary electrons in tunnel-coupled structures and provides a Zeeman-doublet spin relaxation channel even without magnetic field.
+At magnetic fields above $\SI{\sim15}{\tesla}$, this is surpassed by other contributions due to the structural shear strain.
+We also study the impact of the sample morphology and determine that the misalignment of the dots may enhance relaxation rate by over an order of magnitude.
+Finally, via virtual tunneling at nonzero temperature, the process in question also affects stationary electrons in tunnel-coupled structures and provides a Zeeman-doublet spin relaxation channel even without the magnetic field.